kokizzu/svelte-mpa/README.md

-# Svelte + TS + Vite
+# Multipage Svelte + TS + Vite

 cloned from [vite-plugin-mpa](https://github.com/IndexXuan/vite-plugin-mpa/tree/main/examples/svelte-mpa-app) but with updated dependencies, since the old one are broken in some places.

-This template should help get you started developing with Svelte and TypeScript in Vite.
+This template should help get you started developing with multi-page Svelte and TypeScript in Vite.

 ## Why node_modules committed?

-so no need to npm install
+so no need to `npm install` (3rd world country's problem)

 ## Recommended IDE Setup